defl/videoprocessor/README.md

 - Full screen is generally smooter than windowed
 - Use the queue.
 - Press the reset button after starting the video.
-- If your latency (in the gui) is high then issues will appear.
+- If your capture latency (in the gui) is high (anything over 20ms) then issues will appear.
 Ensure you have no drops/misses.
-Ideally your clock lead is positive.
-Set it by changing the frame offset.
+Ideally your clock lead is very slightly positive, set it by changing the frame offset.

 **Can this display >=10bit?**